Sprinkles and Sprouts

 • Cook the onion, celery, and bell pepper over low heat.
 You want the vegetables to soften and meld together.
 This will take 7-8 minutes, so be patient.

-• When you add the ground/minced chicken, use your spatula to break it apart, and turn and color it in the pan.
+• When you add the ground/minced chicken, use your spatula (or a meat masher) to break it apart.

-• Sprinkle the cajun spices evenly over the chicken; it is easier to combine this way than if you dump it all in the middle of the pan.
+• Sprinkle the cajun spices evenly over the chicken.
+It is easier to combine them this way, rather than dumping it all in the middle of the pan.

-• They are a twist on a classic that everyone loves.
+• It is a twist on a classic that everyone loves.

 • They are ready in under 30 minutes.

-• The mixture freezes really well - great prepare ahead meal.
+• The mixture freezes well, so its great for prepare ahead meals

 Recipe Adaptations